AhmedSElanani/Mastering-Data-Structures-and-Algorithms-Course/README.md

 ## Description

-This project includes my solution to all classes I've done so far in this DSA course: <https://www.udemy.com/course/datastructurescncpp/>
+This project includes my solution for all classes I've done so far in this DSA course: <https://www.udemy.com/course/datastructurescncpp/>

-Code is written in C++20, Iam using CMake for configuration, and GTest for testing my soluitons
+The code is written in C++20, I am using CMake for configuration, and GTest for testing my solutions

 In addition, I am experimenting with automation to make things easier and more robust